 One option is topical antifungal medications.
 These can be applied directly to the affected area and are typically available over the counter.

 Another option is oral antifungal medications.
 These are taken by mouth and may require a prescription from your doctor.

 There are laser treatments that can be used to kill the fungus.
 This is usually done in a doctor’s office or dermatologist’s office.

-In summary, there are several options available for the treatment of green fungus under acrylic nails.
+In summary, there are several options available for green fungus under acrylic nail treatment.
 The most effective method will likely vary depending on the severity of the infection.
 However, all the methods discussed here can be effective in treating this condition.

 Various products are available over the counter to treat this condition.
 However, some products may not be as effective as others.